GiveMeACent/freecodecamp-projects/front-end-development/markdown-previewer/README.md

-# Random Quote Machine
+# Markdown Previewer

-The Random Quote Machine project is a beginner-level front-end project often included in freeCodeCamp's curriculum.
-The goal of this project is to create a simple web page that displays random quotes each time a button is clicked.
+The Markdown Previewer project is another beginner-friendly project often found in freeCodeCamp's front-end curriculum.
+The main objective of this project is to create a web-based application that allows users to input Markdown syntax and see a live preview of the formatted content.

 ## Features:

-- **Display Quote**: The page should show a random quote along with its author.
-- **Generate Random Quotes**: Pressing a button should generate and display a new random quote.
+- **Input Markdown**: Users should be able to input Markdown syntax into a text area.
+- **Live Preview**: As users type Markdown, the application should display a live preview of the formatted content.
-- **Styling and Design**: The page should have a pleasing and responsive design, often using CSS to enhance the presentation of the quotes.
+- **Styling and Design**: The application should have a clean and user-friendly interface.
+CSS is typically used to style both the input and preview areas.
+- **Markdown Support**: The previewer should support a variety of Markdown features like headers, lists, links, and emphasis.

 ## Technologies Used: